Nominations for the 2018 Queensland Training Awards closed on 16 March 2018.

 - Premier's Industry Collaboration Award (state only)

-*If you identify as Aboriginal or Torres Strait Islander and nominate for any of the above individual categories, except for the VET Teacher or Trainer of the Year or the Equity VET Student of the Year, you are automatically entered into the Aboriginal and Torres Strait Islander Student of the Year Award.
+*If you identify as Aboriginal or Torres Strait Islander and nominate for any of the above individual categories, except for the VET Teacher or Trainer of the Year or the Equity VET Student of the Year, you are also eligible to nominate for the Aboriginal and Torres Strait Islander Student of the Year Award by selecting this option in your online nomination.

 2. Identify your region

-The seven individual award categories and three employer and Community Training Initiative award categories listed above are initially contested across Queensland's seven regional areas.
+The seven individual award categories and four of the organisational award categories listed above are initially contested across Queensland's seven regional areas.
 For these awards, applicants can only nominate in one region.

 3. Check the conditions of entry